oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Tools/experimental/platform_designer/README_2023-0.md

 > For more information on configuring environment variables, see [Use the setvars Script with Linux* or macOS*](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-linux-or-macos.html) or [Use the setvars Script with Windows*](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-windows.html).

 Follow these steps to compile and test the design:
-1. Compile the SYCL code to RTL using a Windows or Linux machine.
+1. Compile the SYCL code to RTL.
+Although this design supports emulation and simulation like other FPGA code samples, they are not the focus of this tutorial.
+The emulation and simulation commands have been omitted.

    Linux: